abu14/Kaggle_Project_Notebooks/README.md

 - 👋 Hi, I’m Abenezer Tesfaye
-- 👀 I’m interested in Data Analytics & Data Science
+- 👀 I’m interested in Data Science & Machine Learning
-- 💞️ I’m looking to collaborate on Machine Learning Projects
+- 💞️ I’m looking to collaborate on AIProjects
 - 📫 How to reach me [https://www.linkedin.com/in/abenezer-tesfaye-191579214/]

 <!---